-Unpack Bedrooms: If you put the set of linens for each bed in a separate see-through box or bag, you should be able to get the beds ready for your first night pretty easily.
+Unpack Bedrooms: If you put the set of linens for each bed in a separate see-through box or bag, you should be able to get the beds ready for your first night easily.
 Bedroom organization can be unpacked by each member of the family.
-However, furniture arrangement and closet organization should be done first before you unpack.
+However, furniture arrangement and closet organization should be done first, before you begin to unpack smaller items.

 Unpack the Living Room: You can unpack your couch, coffee table, and hook up your TV first.
 You will then have an area to relax while you continue unpacking the rest of the room.
 However, the living room might not contain many essentials, so this can be one of the last rooms to unpack aside from the essential items.

 Unpack Decorations: Decorations are typically the last things to unpack, but these finishing touches can make your house feel more like home.
 Whether you’re placing decorative objects on shelves, putting picture frames on your nightstand, or hanging family pictures on the wall, unpacking decorations signifies you’re nearly done.

 One of the last areas to unpack in your new home is storage rooms.
 Items stored in the garage are usually not essential, so they can be unpacked last.
 The patio items can be unpacked and set up at your leisure once you unpack the rest of the house.
 There may even be some boxes that do not need to be unpacked, like seasonal items.
 Make sure these are wherever they need to be when you’ll want to access them in the future, like in the garage or attic.

 Unpacking Is Your Chance to Set up the Perfect New Space